mattwalker75/local_llm_framework/data_stores/README_FOR_RAG.txt

 Review generated output files with the .jsonl extention:
    - Look at the .jsonl files and ensure the data looks good and there are no empty text slots in the file
+   - Use the Validat_JSONL.py script to help validate
+      - ./Validate_JSONL.py -i output.jsonl

 Pick an embedding model to load the .jsonl data into a new RAG datastore